josecyc/neurosleeve/README.md

 <hr>

+## Resources

+Includes research papers on which we built upon for this project.

 ## Special thanks to:

 * [Taylor Yang](https://github.com/rdmcolorz) who provided the code for most of the streaming part of this project with his [openbci_stream](https://github.com/rdmcolorz/openbci_stream) repo